 The concept of carbon footprints and the rising cost of fuel also intensified the idea that New Zealand was a distant place.
 To retain its profitability, Air New Zealand adjusted aircraft design and flying techniques and ordered fuel-efficient new-generation Boeing aircraft.

-Tourism remained New Zealand’s top export earner in the year to March 2007 and contributed 9.2% of gross domestic product.
+Tourism was New Zealand’s top export earner in the year to March 2007, contributing 9.2% of gross domestic product.
 In 2008, for the first time, the combined spending of domestic and international tourists reached $20 billion a year.
 However tourism remained a volatile industry, often at the mercy of forces outside its control.
-The chill of world recession and high fuel prices saw tourism decline.
-International visitor numbers declined 3.9% to 2.4 million visitors in the year ended March 2009, but recovered to 2.5 million visitors for the year to December 2009.
+The chill of world recession and high fuel prices saw tourism decline temporarily.

-Tourism New Zealand was competing against over 100 national tourist offices around the world.
+Tourism New Zealand was competing against more than 100 other national tourist offices.
 New Zealand’s annual investment of $69 million was dwarfed by the publicity spending of other countries.
-Although New Zealand was ranked as tourists’ top long-haul destination in the Guardian and Condé Nast Traveller in 2008, trends change and tourists are drawn to new destinations.
-New Zealand’s distance puts it out of range of low-cost airlines and changing travel patterns that encourage short breaks.
+Although New Zealand was ranked as tourists’ top long-haul destination in both the Guardian and Condé Nast Traveller in 2008, tourists are constantly being drawn to new destinations.
+New Zealand’s remoteness puts it out of range of low-cost airlines and a trend towards short breaks.

-Tougher economic times have seen airlines in the UK, US, Japan and South Korea withdraw from the New Zealand route, and a diminishing number of visitors from these countries.
-Leading companies like Tourism Holdings and Ngai Tahu Tourism have taken over the kind of large-scale enterprises once owned by the government, but 75% of tourist companies are small, employing five or fewer workers.
+Tougher economic times saw airlines in the UK, US, Japan and South Korea withdraw from the New Zealand route, and fewer visitors from these countries.
+Leading companies like Tourism Holdings and Ngai Tahu Tourism have taken over the kind of large-scale enterprises once owned by the government, but 75% of tourist companies employ five or fewer workers.

 In the early 2000s New Zealand tourism still benefited from unspoilt scenery and imaginative developers.
 Māori entrepreneurs had regained a dominant role in the industry.
-Air New Zealand’s new direct routes from San Francisco, Shanghai, Vancouver and Beijing gave faster access across the Pacific, though they also lured New Zealanders away from domestic travel.
+Air New Zealand’s new direct flights from Vancouver, San Francisco, Beijing and Shanghai gave faster access, though they also lured New Zealanders away from domestic travel.

 Hall, C. Michael, and Geoffrey Kearsley.
 Tourism in New Zealand: an introduction.
 Melbourne: Oxford University Press, 2001.